openSUSE/virtx/README.md

 On all KVM hosts, the serf service is also running, to provide the clustering layer.

 A separate storage product or server is providing shared storage for the cluster.
-In the current implementation, only NFS is supported. minimal iSCSI is coming in future versions.
+In the current implementation, only NFS has been implemented, but some minimal iSCSI code has been recently added, reaching block devices mapped to /dev/

-virtxd expects these directories to be mounted from remote NFS shares:
+virtxd expects this directory to be mounted, from a remote NFS4 share:

+/vms/xml

+For iSCSI, virtxd currently assumes an existing iSCSI configuration with LUNs (with multipath f.e.) already mapped to

+/dev/...

+For NFS4 storage, virtxd expects this additional directory to be mounted:

 /vms/ds
-/vms/xml

-In the simplest configuration it could be a single /vms mountpoint.
+In the simplest configuration with NFS, it could be a single /vms mountpoint.
 Typically the mounted directories should be owned by qemu:qemu.

 The virtxd daemon monitors the state of local VMs via libvirt, and offers a REST API backend to connect to.